Dr. Bella Fooksman, D.Ac., L.Ac.

 Caution!
 Beware of "Dry Needling"

 While we deeply respect our colleagues in various interventions and modalities such as physical therapy and chiropractic care, there is a disturbing trend of many unqualified practitioners offering "dry needling" as a therapeutic intervention.
-Over the past several years, there have more and more incidents of patient injury reported to various Boards after receiving called "dry needling".
+Over the past several years, there have been more and more incidents of patient injury reported to various professional boards after receiving a therapy called "dry needling".

 But "dry needling" is not a different therapy.
 IT IS ACUPUNCTURE.
-However, unliked regulated acupuncture, "dry needling", as practiced by physical therapists and chiropractors has no current standards for education, clinical skills or testing in the state of Maryland.
+However, unliked state regulated acupuncture, "dry needling", as practiced by physical therapists and chiropractors has no current legislative standards for education, clinical skills or proficiency testing in the state of Maryland.
+Rather, chiropractors and physical therapists look to their respective boards for “guidelines” for educational and proficiency standards, rather than to the State Legislature which issues regulations for these standards for other licensed professional fields.

 In fact, a typical "dry needling" course is a weekend event consisting of approximately 30 hours.
 Even medical doctors are currently state mandated to receive 200 educational hours in order to apply to their board to register to perform "medical acupuncture."
-By contrast, Acupuncturists typically receive at least 3000 hours of training, followed by approximately one to two years of clinical experience, and mandatory education testing in order to qualify for state licensure.
+By contrast, Acupuncturists typically receive at least 3000 hours of training , followed by approximately one to two years of clinical experience, and mandatory education testing in order to qualify for state licensure.
+In Spring of 2018, the Maryland Chiropractic Board was asked by the Secretary of the Department of Health to submit regulations specifying the hours of education and training that their licensees would have to complete in order to be registered and perform "dry needling,” This request has gone unanswered to the present day.

-Here is an excellent link regarding this topic:
+Here is an excellent link regarding this topic from an Acupuncture perspective:

 Below is a link to a letter from the National Chiropractic Council, which provides malpractice insurance to chiropractors and physical therapists, and they have refused to provide malpractice insurance for this practice for chiropractors and physical therapists.